skapeyi/deals-site/README.md

 ```
 Help?!!
 ------------------------
-If you need any assistance, please contact developer@donedeal.ug
+If you need any assistance, please contact kapeyisamson@gmail.com